fpachet/continuator/README.md

 ## Usage in Python
-See example folder for examples with ints, characters, words and chords.
+See "examples" folder for ints, characters, words and chord sequence generation examples.

 ```python
 import ctor.continuator